shivamparab24/CreditCardLead/README.md

 # CreditCardLead
-Credit card lead prediction using machine learning models to check the best possible model.
+Credit card lead prediction using machine learning models to identify the best possible model for predicting customer interest in cross-sell opportunities.